On topological and algebraic structures of categorical random variables: Background: Entropic Correlation and Symmetric Uncertainty

-Let us consider a fixed probability space $(D, \Omega_D, P)$, and let $X:D\to \Sigma_X$ be a categorical (non-numeric, nominal or cualitative) random variable with possible values $\{x_1,\ldots,x_k\}$ and probability mass function $P_X$.
-The entropy $H$ of the variable $X$ is a measure of the uncertainty in predicting the value of $X$, or \textit{size of the uncertainty} on $X$, and is defined as \cite{Renyi-1961}: where $P_X(x_i)$ is the prior probability of the value $x_i$ of $X$.
 Any base could be used for the log, but base 2 is used for historical reasons connected to information theory \cite{Shannon-1948}. $H(X)$ can also be interpreted as a measure of the amount of information a discrete random variable $X$ requires for describing its behavior; or more compactly, as the variety inherent to $X$.